-Cast iron is an alloy of iron in a ratio of at least 2.14% to carbon.
-Mainly metal, divided into 2 types: gray and white.
-In the first, the content of silicon and graphite is from 2.9 to 3.7%.
+Cast iron is an alloy of iron with a carbon to carbon ratio of at least 2.14%.
+Mostly metal is divided into 2 types: gray and white.
+In the first, the silicon and graphite content is from 2.9 to 3.7%.

-On the main page, we have given a consistent description of the work stages.
+On the main page, we have given a sequential description of the stages of work.

-Here, we want you to get acquainted in detail with the main methods of cast iron casting:
+Here, we want you to familiarize yourself in detail with the basic methods of iron casting:

-Inside the mold itself, we place a model of the finished product, which repeats it, but exceeds it in size according to the size of the casting shrinkage.
+Inside the mold itself, we place a model of the finished product, which repeats it, but is larger in size according to the amount of casting shrinkage.

-The mixture is rammed and compacted so that it is completely adjacent to the model.
-Next, we carry out casting, through the holes (sprues).
+The mixture is compacted and compacted so that it completely adheres to the model.
+Next, we carry out casting through the holes (sprues).

-Products made of high-strength cast iron are obtained using the method of casting into a gasified model, using molds made of a sand mixture.
+Products made of high-strength cast iron are produced using the method of casting into a gasified model, using molds from a sand mixture.

 In order to improve its properties, high-strength cast iron undergoes heat treatment:

-This method helps us to remove the internal stress of the metal, and protect ourselves from the appearance of cracks in the application, as well as to increase its uniformity.
+This method helps us relieve the internal stress of the metal, and protect ourselves from the appearance of cracks in the application, as well as increase its homogeneity.

-Perhaps you are wondering what are the advantages of cast iron casting?
+You may be wondering what are the benefits of cast iron?

-Ultimately, the industries that in the recent past gave their choice to steel, instead of cast iron.
-Over time, however, they return to the old and proven material.
+Ultimately, industries that in the recent past have chosen steel over cast iron.
+Over time, however, they return to old and proven material.

-Professional equipment, helps to produce material in large volumes, without leaving without attention – quality.
+Professional equipment helps to produce material in large volumes, without neglecting quality.